vb690/approx_incentive_salience/README.md

         max_dim=512,
     )
 ```
-Series of tunable blocks can then be combined for defining entire models
+Series of tunable blocks can then be combined for defining entire computational graphs (i.e. models):
 ```python
 from tensorflow.keras.models import Model from tensorflow.keras.layers import Input, Activation